nuccinc/distributed-computing/README.md

 ## Automated Windows Native Installation:

-Download the zip file of the repository, unzip it, and run `quickstart.bat --native --attach` from an elevated (Administrator) command prompt.
+- Download the zip file of the repository
+- Hit WinKey, and type `cmd`
+- Right click on `cmd`, and click `Run as Administrator`
+  - At the elevated (Administrator) command prompt, run the following:
+    - `cd C:\Users\%USERNAME%\Downloads\nucc-master`
+    - `quickstart.bat --native`

 Alternatively, if you have `git` installed, launch an elevated (Administrator) command promt and run the following: